ndavis09/SimonsProject/readme.md

 python manage.py migrate
 ```

+Note that you will need a Postgres database running for this.
+A dockerfile is provided, but if you have a local instance you prefer to use, just make sure [the credentials in settings.py](https://github.com/ndavis09/SimonsProject/blob/81b8f90c7a90da917bbd7237e70708773fce4fc0/SimonsProject/settings.py#L78-L83) align with your DB.

 Run the development server
 ```bash
 python manage.py runserver
 ```

 Then open http://127.0.0.1:8000 in your browser.
-Note that you will need a Postgres database running for this.
-A dockerfile is provided for this, but if you have a local instance you prefer to use, just make sure [the credentials in settings.py](https://github.com/ndavis09/SimonsProject/blob/81b8f90c7a90da917bbd7237e70708773fce4fc0/SimonsProject/settings.py#L78-L83) align with your DB.

-With the repo on your machine, you can run the script for part like so:
+With the repo on your machine, you can run the script for part 2 like so:

 ```bash
 python efetcher.py --id 30271926 --regex "(AATCGA|GGCAT)" --context 1